 Michael Lan

-I am a student at UCLA, where I am currently pursuing my bachelor's in computer science along with a minor in philosophy.
-Although I'm not actively conducting research at present, I enjoy thinking about functional programming and formal methods.
-In the past, I've contributed to mechanized Rocq proofs of some results in quantum computing.
+I am a student at UCLA, where I am pursuing my bachelor's in computer science along with a minor in philosophy.
+I enjoy thinking about functional programming and formal methods.
 My academic background involves coursework in compilers, programming language theory, and type theory.
-Outside of these academic pursuits, I also enjoy building open source developer tools.
+In the past, I've contributed to mechanized Rocq proofs of certain quantum computing results.
+I also enjoy building open source developer tools.

-Moving forward, however, my career path is largely oriented toward industry, so to speak.
-I've nonetheless always tried to focus my attention on using functional programming languages.
-Previously, I interned at Pure Storage (now known as Everpure).
+My future, however, is oriented toward industry, but involving functional programming where possible.
+I've interned at Pure Storage (now known as Everpure).
 More recently, I interned at Tesla, where I wrote Haskell; and at Jane Street, where I wrote OCaml.
 After graduation I will be joining Jane Street full-time as a software engineer.

 My hobbies include philosophy, karaoke, poker, guitar, and crosswords.
 I also have a board game collection which rarely sees the light of day.
-This is a tragic but widespread and well-documented phenomenon—at least I can say none of my games are still in the original shrinkwrap.
-I'd rather be a board game player than a board game collector.
 I also care a lot about the particular tools I use.
 Though I used Neovim for a number of years, I have since switched to Emacs.
-I also use and love: Kitty, a terminal emulator; Kagi, a search engine; and Typst, a typesetting engine.
+I also use and love: Kitty, a terminal emulator; Kagi, a search engine; Typst, a typesetting engine; and Jujutsu, a version control frontend.
 Try them out!
-On another note, I have also taken it upon myself to read more fiction in the coming year.
 These days, I occasionally write code and even less frequently make videos.

 I'd love to talk with you about anything!
 Reach me at michaellan AT ucla DOT edu.